 MDaemon 16.5.0 - September 13, 2016

-option to use IPv6 with outbound hosts for new installs.
-This option can
+for the option to use IPv6 with outbound hosts for new installs.
+This option

-reached (previously only one was possible).
-These backups are numbered (the
+file size is reached (previously only one was possible).
+These backups are numbered

 In previous versions, gateway address verification never verified senders